Learn New Skills Without Required Travel

 Achieve your goals – Get Nationally Certified

-Upon completion of our program you will be awarded a certificate of completion.
+Upon completion of our program you will be awarded a Certificate of Completion.
 If you wish to become certified, you would be eligible to sit for the SA-C (Surgical Assistant – Certified) exam through the American Board of Surgical Assistants (ABSA.net).

 Contact Form and Information Request: